tclesius/crono/README.md

 - Invalid cron jobs are skipped with a warning to `stderr`.

 ## Contributing
-Feel free to open issues or PRs on GitHub!
-Planned features include middleware support for custom task execution logic (e.g., timing, logging).
+Feel free to open issues or PRs on GitHub!.

 ## License
 MIT License - see `LICENSE` for details.